FRED-2/fred-2/index.md

 <div class="tile">
   <h2 class="post-title">What is FRED2</h2>
-  <p class="post-excerpt">FRED is a framework for T-cell epitope detection, and vaccine design.
+  <p class="post-excerpt">FRED 2 is a framework for T-cell epitope detection, and vaccine design.
 It offers consistent,
   and easy access to well established immunoinformatics methods.</p>
 </div><!-- /.tile -->

 <div class="tile">
   <h2 class="post-title">Getting Started</h2>
-  <p class="post-excerpt">The best way to familiarize yourself with FRED2 is by starting with our
+  <p class="post-excerpt">The best way to familiarize yourself with FRED 2 is by starting with our
   <b><a href="http://fred-2.github.io/getting-started/">tutorials</a></b>.
 The
   <b><a href="http://fred-2.github.io/getting-started/">tutorials</a></b> cover the basic
   functionality of FRED2.</p>